Home » Lush Dessert

 • salt

-Place in 350 degree oven.
-Bake for 15 minutes, remove and let cool.
+Place the crust layer in a preheated 350-degree oven.
+Bake for 15 minutes, remove, and let cool.

 cream cheese layer of Lush Dessert in a mixing bowl

-Combine cream cheese with sugar, vanilla extract with a whisk gradually add heavy whipping cream cheese mixture, whip until fluffy.
-When crust is cool, add the cream cheese filling in an even layer over the cookie crust.
+Combine cream cheese, sugar, and vanilla extract.
+With a whisk, gradually add heavy cream to the cream cheese mixture, whipping until fluffy.
+When the crust is cool, spread the cream cheese filling in an even layer over the crust layer.

 I hope you love this recipe as much as we do.
-Please share it on your socials, pin it, and rate it in the recipe card below.
+Please SHARE it on your socials, PIN it, and rate it in the recipe card below.
 I appreciate you being here.
-I aim to make connecting with those you love around the table easier and more enjoyable!
+I hope to make connecting with those you love around the table easier and more enjoyable one recipe a time!
 XO, Sheila

 Lush Dessert